wheelsbot7/laughing-carnival/content/blog/arch-derivatives/index.md

 release pace.
 Funny, you'd think that'd be a perfect fit for Valve.

 The biggest difference between modern SteamOS and a standard Arch install with matching packages is the immutable file system.
+Nothing outside of the home directory can be modified by the user, not even with root privileges.
 SteamOS, despite the freedom it gives you, is still built like a console operating system.
 When the OS is only designed to run on a single hardware configuration, it makes sense to standardize installations as much as possible for better support.
 As the name would imply, everything is built around Steam.
 That's where you update your system, change settings, and manage your files.
 It's honestly impressive the level of control it gives you within a controller-focused interface.
 Overall, SteamOS does a really good job giving consumers who want it to just work what they want while also giving nerds room to mess around.

+## Conclusion or: How I Learned to Stop Worrying and Love the Terminal

+Arch's small but sturdy foundation makes it an attractive option for many use cases, and while some of those use cases warrant a distinct distribution, you can get 99% of their functionality with an archinstall script.
+I'd still recommend that option for most people, but CachyOS and EndeavourOS offer convenience in a non-intrusive way, so they're the go-to for people who are adamantly opposed to terminal usage.
+The thing is, as much as I get how people should be able to use computers how they want, at a certain point that attitude becomes a problem.
+The command line isn't as scary as it sounds, you won't die if you learn how to use `ls` and `cd`.
+Just try to be a little more curious about the tools you use and you'll have a good time.
+At least with Linux you don't have a multi-billion dollar corporation working to de-skill their userbase into compliant consumers dependent on a chatbot for everything.

+Sorry for the soapbox-ing, grandmas still on Windows 7 aren't the problem, I'm just frustrated by people's unwillingness to learn new things.
+Bottom line, all of these are good options, just try to get comfortable with not knowing everything from the get-go.

+Signing off, Wheelsbot

+~~_Things only get better once you accept they can be different._~~

 [^1]:
     The third pillar of linux distributions, Fedora, actually follows the